MapsPeople/docs/src/various/display-rules.md

 ![display-rules-label](/assets/cms/interface-overview/Display_Rules_Label.png)

 The "Label" section contains options related to the appearance of the Label.
+The Label is the text associated with the Location on the map, often positioned next to the Icon.

 1. Visibility - Controls whether the Label is visible on the map.
 1. Zoom from - Sets the minimum Zoom Level at which the Label is visible.